-Welcome to the home page of the Department of Computer Science and Information Technology.
+Welcome to the Department of Computer Science and Information Technology.
 If you are a prospective student, the links on this page will provide you with much of the information that you need.
 We welcome on-line, transfer, and second-degree students.
-If you need more information, please contact our office at 931-221-7840 or email Dr. Bruce Myers, the Chair of the Department.
+If you need more information, please contact our office at 931-221-7840 or email Dr. Leong Lee, the chair of the department.

 - work (a maximum of) 20 hours per week for 16 weeks in Fall and 16 weeks in Spring